 A second group also formed during this time – the Voluntary Women Patrols.
 This group was organised by members of the National Union of Women Workers.

-Working in Grantham, Lincolnshire, Edith Smith became the first woman in the UK given full power of arrest.
+Working in Grantham, Lincolnshire, Edith Smith became the first woman in the UK to be given full power of arrest.

 1916 – The Police Act of 1916 made it possible for women to be appointed as police constables.